michal-humaj/kamspenezi.cz/docs/design-manual.md

 # Design Manual — kamspenezi.cz

-> Last updated: November 16, 2025
+> Last updated: November 22, 2025
-> This document reflects the current production design system after surgical polish.
+> This document reflects the current production design system including calculator page.
 > All changes to brand, UI, or components must update this file first.

 ───────────────────────────────